-(ii) The amount of the annual bonus is based on WPD's financial performance, the reliability of the electricity networks, and other factors.
+(ii) The amount of the annual bonus is based on WPD's financial performance, the reliability of the electricity network, and other factors.

 (iii) As a result of changes in tax applicable to UK pensions, the executive directors have resigned as active members of the Electricity Supply Pension Scheme ("ESPS" - note 20).
 Thus WPD no longer contributes for ongoing service to the ESPS in respect of the executive directors.
-Instead and subject to their service contract, WPD pays cash compensation to them individually equivalent to the value of WPD's contribution in to the ESPS that would have been made had they remained active members (as determined by external actuaries).
+Instead and subject to their service contract, WPD pays cash compensation to them individually equivalent to the value of WPD's contribution into the ESPS that would have been made had they remained active members (as determined by external actuaries).

 (iv) Under a long term incentive plan, the executive directors were granted phantom stock options.
 The option price is set at the quoted share price of WPD's parent in the US, PPL Corporation, at the date the phantom options were granted.
 Options outstanding may be exercised during fixed periods and the gain is payable through the payroll.
-The values above include any payments made to the executive directors in respect of gains in value of phantom options exercised in the year.
-None of the executive directors was granted new options in either year; no executive directors exercised options (2017: three).
+The values above include any payments made to the executive directors in respect of gains in value of phantom options exercised options (2017: three).
 In addition, the executive directors receive annually a grant of PPL Corporation shares which cannot generally be accessed for three years; a number of these shares is dependent on the achievement of certain criteria at PPL.
 The value of the shares granted in the year is shown within this line.